DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/index.rst

 Server and Infrastructure Installations
 =======================================

-This sections constains the documentation for installing new DIRAC Servers or services needed outside of DIRAC
+This sections contains the documentation for installing new DIRAC Servers or services needed outside of DIRAC

 .. toctree::